-void GciStoreOops (
+void GciStoreOops(

 ОорТуре theObject,

 int64 startIndex,

 const OopType theOops[],

 int numÓops);

-theObject The Object in which to store the OOPs. startIndex The index into theObject 's named or unnamed instance variables at which to begin storing OOPs.
+startIndex The index into theObject's named or unnamed instance variables at which to begin storing OOPs.
 This function does not distinguish between named and unnamed instance variables.
 Indices are based at the beginning of an object's array of instance variables.
-In that array, the object's named instance variables are followed by its unnamed instance variables theOops The OOP to be stored. numOops The number of OOPs to store
+In that array, the object's named instance variables are followed by its unnamed instance variables theOops The OOP to be stored.

+numOops The number of OOPs to store

 This function uses structural access to store multiple OOPs from a C array into a pointer object, beginning at the specified index.
 Note that this call cannot be used with NSCs.
-To add multiple OOPs to an NSC, use GciAddOopsToNsc on page 95.
+To add multiple OOPs to an NSC, use GciAddOopsToNsc on page 97.

-See "Executing the examples" on page 91 for the Smalltalk code that defines the classes and objects that support the examples.
+See "Executing the examples" on page 93 for the Smalltalk code that defines the classes and objects that support the examples.

 '''

 void storeOops_example(OopType anAccount)

 {

 int namedSize = GciFetchNamedSize(anAccount);

 int64 instSize = GciFetchSize(anAccount);

-// allow space in buffer for storing into first varying instVar plus

-// appending a new varying instVar

-int64 bufVaryingSize = instSize - namedSize + 1;
+// allow space in buffer for storing into first varying instVar plus // appending a new varying instVar int64 bufVaryingSize = instSize - namedSize + 1;

 int64 bufSize = namedSize + bufVaryingSize;

 OopType buf = (OopType) malloc(sizeof(OopType) bufSize);

 if (buf == NULL) {

 printf("malloc failure");

 return;

-}

 }

 '''